TianhaoTonyWu/Awesome-Adaptive-Thinking-Papers/README.md

-# Awesome-Efficient-Reasoning-Papers
+# Awesome-Adaptive-Thinking-Papers

 ---

-# 📚 Efficient Reasoning in LLMs
+# 📚 Adaptive Thinking in LLMs

-This repository curates research papers on efficient reasoning in large language models (LLMs), with a focus on methods that reduce overthinking and improve adaptive reasoning.
+This repository curates research papers on adaptive thinking in large language models (LLMs).

 ---

-## 🔹 Model Learns When to Think (Hybrid-Reasoning)
+## 🔹 Model Learns When to Think

 ### RL